-The Clatsop Plains Planning Area is rich in history, containing many historical sites associated with both native persons who originally utilized the resources within this area and the subsequent non-native immigrants that settled in the same area.
+The Clatsop Plains Planning Area\is rich in history, containing many historical sites associated with both native persons who originally utilized the resources within this area and the subsequent non-native immigrants that settled in the same area.
+Map 5 shows the mapped historic sites and includes new sites recommended for inclusion in the Goal 5 Historic Areas inventory.